-- 1 Net income including operational business lines only. - 2 Including a 4.5% Pillar 1, a 1.5% Pillar 2 requirement, a 2.5% capital conservation buffer and excluding the Pillar 2 guidance.
-The OSII buffer is set at GCM level only (0.5%) - 3 Since the introduction of the European Union's Capital Requirement Directive IV and Capital Requirement Regulation, the exposure of bancassurers' insurance activities is reflected in their RWA with a weight of 370%.
+- 1 Including a 4.5% Pillar 1, a 0.8% Pillar 2 requirement, a 2.5% capital conservation buffer and excluding the Pillar 2 guidance.
+The Other Systematically Important Institution (OSII) buffer is set at GCM level only (0.5%) - 2 Since the introduction of the European Union's Capital Requirement Directive IV and Capital Requirement Regulation, the exposure of bancassurers' insurance activities is reflected in their RWA with a weight of 370%.
 This results in a higher solvency ratio than fully deducting the capital allocated to insurance activities from the bank's capital base.
-With the new guidance from the Basel Committee on the calculation of RWA under the framework of Basel III on 7 December 2017, the risk weight of bancassurers' insurance activities will likely be further reduced to 290% from 370%. - 4 Banks' TCE leverage ratio is generally lower than the regulatory Tier 1 leverage ratio because the latter includes low-trigger Additional Tier 1 securities in the numerator whereas the TCE does not.
+With the new guidance from the Basel Committee on the calculation of RWA under the framework of Basel III on 7 December 2017, the risk weight of bancassurers' insurance activities will likely be further reduced to 290% from 370%. - 3 Banks' TCE leverage ratio is generally lower than the regulatory Tier 1 leverage ratio because the latter includes low-trigger Additional Tier 1 securities in the numerator whereas the TCE does not.
 In addition, in line with the European Commission's Delegated Act of 10 October 2014, French bancassurers only include their investments in their insurance subsidiaries instead of total business-related assets in the denominator of the regulatory leverage ratio.
-Our TCE leverage ratio is based on the bancassurer's total assets, which generally implies a lower ratio. - 5 Static funding gaps are based on contractual maturities and incorporate off-balance-sheet commitments.
+Our TCE leverage ratio is based on the bancassurer's total assets, which generally implies a lower ratio. - 4 Static funding gaps are based on contractual maturities and incorporate off-balance-sheet commitments.

 © 2020 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.
 CREDIT RATINGS ISSUED BY MOODY'S INVESTORS SERVICE, INC. AND/OR ITS CREDIT RATINGS AFFILIATES ARE MOODY'S CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
 MOODY'S INVESTORS SERVICE DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
 SEE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S INVESTORS SERVICE CREDIT RATINGS.
 CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
-CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
-MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. AND/OR ITS AFFILIATES.
-MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
-MOODY'S ISSUES ITS CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT COMMENT ON THE SUITABILITY OF AN INVESTMENT FOR ANY PARTICULAR FLOCAL HINVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE.
-HOLDING.
-OR SALE.
+CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S PUBLICATIONS AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. AND/OR ITS AFFILIATES.
+MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS AND PUBLICATIONS AND PUBLICATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
+MOODY'S ISSUES ITS CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS AND PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDERC CONSIDERATION FOR PURCHASE.
+HOLDING, OR SALE.